 Condition M8.1 of the EPL states that attended noise monitoring is to be undertaken at a location representative of the most affected residences in the noise limit conditions.
-Monitoring was conducted at receiver number 40 which is next door to recommended receiver number 38.
+Monitoring was conducted at receiver number 42 which is representative of receivers south of the site.
 The monitoring location is also shown on Figure 1.